 \subsection{Setup}

 Figure~\ref{fig:evaluation_pipeline} illustrates our evaluation pipeline.
 For each step of the pipeline, we measure the time needed to complete the step.
 To ensure that these time measurements can be clearly isolated from one another, we have implemented each step of the pipeline via a separate component.
-First, the \emph{translation} step normalizes the RML documents using SPARQL update queries and then, translates the normalized RML mappings into the mapping algebra, both as defined in our earlier work ~\cite{minoo2025AlgebraPublished} (where the normalization step is an adaptation of normalizations by Kontchakov et al.~\cite{Kontchakov2014SPARQLanswerOWL} and by Rodr\'iguez-Muro and Rezk~\cite{Rordriguez2015SPARQL2SQL}).
+First, the translation step normalizes the RML document of the benchmark using SPARQL update queries and, then, translates the normalized RML mappings into the mapping algebra, both as defined in our earlier work ~\cite{minoo2025AlgebraPublished} (where the normalization step is an adaptation of normalizations by Kontchakov et al.~\cite{Kontchakov2014SPARQLanswerOWL} and by Rodr\'iguez-Muro and Rezk~\cite{Rordriguez2015SPARQL2SQL}).
 The time required for this step is measured as the \emph{translation time}.
-The resulting (RML-spe\-cif\-ic) mapping expression is then pruned by using our approach in Section~\ref{sec:pruning_algorithm}, separately for each of the 18~queries of the benchmark.
+The resulting (RML-spe\-cif\-ic) mapping expression is then pruned by using our approach of Section~\ref{sec:pruning_algorithm}, separately for each of the 18~queries of the benchmark.
 The time required for this process per query is measured as the \emph{pruning time}.
-For every query, we then create an RML mapping, containing each of the remaining TrMap-expressions as a triples map, and serialize it into a file to be used as the input for the next step.
-In that step, the pruned RML mapping is evaluated using the CARML~\footnote{\url{https://github.com/carml/carml-jar/releases/tag/v1.4.0}} mapping engine, and the resulting partial RDF graphs are serialized into files, one per query.
+For every query, we then create an RML mapping, containing each of the remaining TrMap-expressions as a separate RML triples map, and serialize it into a file as the input for the next step.
+In that step, the pruned RML mappings are executed using the CARML\footnote{\url{https://github.com/carml/carml-jar/releases/tag/v1.4.0}} mapping engine, and the resulting partial RDF graphs are serialized into files, one per query.
 The time taken to materialize each such RDF graph is measured as the \emph{materialization time} (per query).
-Next, for every query, the file with the corresponding RDF graph from the materialization step is read and loaded into an Oxigraph~\footnote{\url{https://github.com/oxigraph/oxigraph}} triple store.
-This loading step is excluded from the measurement.
-Second, we conduct the actual query time evaluation by running the SPARQL query under consideration on the loaded RDF graph, with a Python wrapper for Oxigraph~\footnote{\url{https://pypi.org/project/pyoxigraph/}}.
-The implementation code for the evaluation is provided as an anonymous repository.\footnote{\url{https://anonymous.4open.science/r/satisfiability-experiment-F649}}
+Next, for every query, the file with the corresponding RDF graph from the materialization step is loaded into an Oxigraph\footnote{\url{https://github.com/oxigraph/oxigraph}} triple store.
+Finally, we conduct the actual \emph{querying time} evaluation by running the SPARQL query under consideration on the loaded RDF graph, with a Python wrapper for Oxigraph.\footnote{\url{https://pypi.org/project/pyoxigraph/}}

 To establish a baseline for our evaluation, we measure the time taken with the original RML mapping file of the benchmark to \begin{enumerate*}[label=\roman*)] \item execute it to generate the full RDF graph without pruning (\emph{baseline materialization time}), and \item query the full RDF graph with each of the 18 SPARQL queries (\emph{baseline querying times}). \end{enumerate*} For these measurements, the execution follows the dashed path in Figure~\ref{fig:evaluation_pipeline}.